K-rnivoro/Pimmodore-64/README.md

 ## How to test your keyboard and Joysticks.

-I strongly suggest to use the [Anykey program by T-Pau](https://github.com/T-Pau/Anykey).
+I strongly suggest you to use the [Anykey program by T-Pau](https://github.com/T-Pau/Anykey).
 It has separate versions of programs for every 8 bit Commodore Computer.
 Very useful.